AnnieQurat/AnnieQurat.github.io/README.md

 - Cleaned and preprocessed large-scale text datasets and converted them into structured NER format (BIO tagging)
 - Defined and annotated 14 custom entity types (e.g., attacks, tools, vulnerabilities, protocols) from real-world hacking discussions
 - Applied BiLSTM-CRF and fine-tuned BERT models to identify entities in unseen text data
-- Achieved ~97–98% validation accuracy on benchmark and domain-specific datasetsThe code can be found [here](https://github.com/AnnieQurat/pytorch-bert-crf-ner)
+- Achieved ~97–98% validation accuracy on benchmark and domain-specific datasets
+- The code can be found [here](https://github.com/AnnieQurat/pytorch-bert-crf-ner)

+### Big Data Analysis with Apache Spark
+- Processed large-scale Twitter data using Apache Spark (RDDs, DataFrames)
+- Computed user connectivity metrics and network relationships
+- Applied distributed transformations (map, reduce, join) for scalable analysis
+- Performed aggregation and statistical analysis on structured datasets
+- - The code can be found [here](https://github.com/AnnieQurat/Big-Data-)

 ### About Me
 Data Analyst with experience in cybersecurity and retail analytics, currently working at Siemens Energy.
 I focus on building analytical solutions that translate complex data into clear, actionable insights.